tfprogress/daily/README.md

 ---
 # To Do
 - Add dynamic hiding to navbar
-- Optimize logo for SEO
+- Optimize images for SEO
 - Add favicons for various devices
-- Make secondary navigation sticky
 - Replace separator in navbar with border-right
+- Add Corporate Enquiry
+- Add Book Demo pop-up to Recruit